hubmapconsortium/portal-ui/context/app/markdown/docs/assay/atacseq.md

 | 5 |  Annotation files: cell by gene matrix, Motif analysis, dimensionality reduction, clustering, transcription factor enrichment for one cell vs. rest |  .csv |

 ## HuBMAP Metadata
-The scATCseq metadata.tsv now resides in [Github](https://github.com/hubmapconsortium/ingest-validation-tools/tree/master/docs/scatacseq) where it can be viewed and downloaded.
+The scATACseq metadata.tsv now resides in [Github](https://github.com/hubmapconsortium/ingest-validation-tools/tree/master/docs/scatacseq) where it can be viewed and downloaded.
 Any further changes must now be implemented by filing a Github issue for Chuck McCallum.

 The bulkATACseq metadata.tsv now resides at this [Github](https://github.com/hubmapconsortium/ingest-validation-tools/tree/master/docs/bulkatacseq) link.
-The metadata.tsv for single cell ATACseq assays now resides at this link in [Github](https://github.com/hubmapconsortium/ingest-validation-tools/tree/master/docs/scatacseq).

-For questions about sciATACseq, contact: [Dana L Jackson](mailto:danaj77@uw.edu).
+- For questions about sciATACseq, contact: [Dana L Jackson](mailto:danaj77@uw.edu).
-For questions about snATACseq or SNARE-ATACseq, contact: [Blue Lake](mailto:b1lake@eng.ucsd.edu).
+- For questions about bulk ATACseq, snATACseq or SNARE-ATACseq, contact: [Blue Lake](mailto:b1lake@eng.ucsd.edu).
-For questions about bulk ATACseq, contact: [Stephanie Nevins](mailto:snevins@stanford.edu).

 ## HuBMAP QA/QC of raw (state0) data files